-- From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment varied between an elevation of 523.15 feet in the center of the CCR surface impoundment to an elevation of 525.85 feet in the southwestern portion of the CCR surface impoundment. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Upper Ash Pond was recorded to be 527.24 feet.
-The maximum water elevation within the BGS Upper Ash Pond was recorded to be 527.41 feet. - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Upper Ash Pond was approximately 521 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness within the BGS Upper Ash Pond varied between 2.15 to 4.85 feet.
+- At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 1.4 feet and 4.1 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment varied between an elevation of 526.04 feet and 523.34 feet. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Upper Ash Pond was recorded to be 527.19 feet.
+The maximum water elevation within the BGS Upper Ash Pond was recorded to be 527.6 feet. - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Upper Ash Pond was approximately 521 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness within the BGS Upper Ash Pond varied between 5.04 feet to 2.34 feet.